APRIL JAPAN FESTIVALS ４月の祭り

 Suwa Taisha Shrine, Suwa, Nagano

-Held once every seven years in the Year of the Tiger and Year of the Monkey (2004 was the latest) this amazing and sometimes dangerous festival takes place over the course of a month in April and May.
+Held once every six years (or every seven in traditional Japanese reckoning) in the Year of the Tiger and Year of the Monkey (2004, 2010 and 2016 were the latest) this amazing and sometimes dangerous festival takes place over the course of a month in April and May.
 The first part of the festival 'Yamadashi' held in early April sees the giant fir trees, weighing over 10 tons, pulled from the forest and hauled with straw ropes across freezing rivers to the town.
-In the second part of the festival 'Satobiki' the trees are paraded through Suwa to the local shrines: Kami-sha and Shimo-sha (upper & lower shrines).
+In the second part of the festival 'Satobiki' the trees are paraded through Suwa to the local Suwa Taisha shrines: Kami-sha and Shimo-sha (upper & lower shrines).
 During 'Yamadashi', local men clad in happi-coats and tanked with sake ride the huge logs 'onbashira' down the steep slopes in Shimosuwa.
 Over the years there have been a number of deaths and the log riding is strictly reserved for locals only.
-The next festival will take place in Heisei 22, or 2010.
+The next festivals will take place in 2016.

 Super Azusa Express from JR Shinjuku Station to Chino & Kamisuwa stations.